Kalkwst/Risotto/README.md

 Determines whether or not the number of elements in the sequence is between an inclusive range of minimum and maximum integers.

+#### CountOccurrences

+Counts the occurrences of a value in a sequence.

+This method has 2 overloads.

 #### CountBy

 Applies a key-generating function to each element of a sequence and returns a sequence of unique keys and their number of occurrences in the original sequence.